 A regional favorite and widely praised for its distinctive, uniquely flavored, award-winning brews

-Founded by Fran and Tony Caradonna in 2000, the O’Fallon Brewery is one of St. Louis’ oldest and biggest craft breweries, celebrating its twentieth anniversary this year.
+Founded by Fran and Tony Caradonna in 2000, the O’Fallon Brewery is one of St. Louis’ oldest and biggest craft breweries.
 In the beginning, the Caradonnas did all the brewing and selling themselves, focusing on only one beer style - the O’Fallon Gold.
 They grew the brand over the next several years and in 2011 sold the brewery to former Anheuser-Busch marketing executive Jim Gorczyca.

 Jim Gorczyca, who is now the CEO/President of O’Fallon Brewery, found his way into the world of brewing at the age of 18 and he has spent most of his life in this exciting industry.
 After starting his career with a beer wholesaler in Missouri, Jim worked with some major brewers and built relationships throughout nine moves around the United States and a three year international assignment where he traveled throughout Europe, Russia and China.
 He discovered that beer was as diverse as the consumers drinking it and was exposed to a wide variety of beer styles throughout his travels.
 Upon returning to the United States, Jim was determined to become a part of the craft beer revolution and brew beers that challenged and delighted consumers.
 He joined the O’Fallon team in 2011 and it was the opportunity of a lifetime, bringing twenty years of domestic and international beer experience to a small brewery with unlimited potential.
 At O’Fallon, Jim and his team strive to brew the highest quality beers possible and their efforts have been rewarded with many medals and awards.